revisium/revisium-endpoint/src/endpoint-microservice/graphql/docs/schema-structure.md

 }
 ```

 Node types are useful when you need access to system metadata about entities, such as creation timestamps, version information, and raw JSON data.
+They implement the Apollo Federation entity interface for distributed GraphQL architectures.

 ### Flat Types